calipsow/react-native-starter-kit/documentations/deeplink-setup/Deeplink_Domain_Setup.md

-# Deeplink Domain Setup
+# Deeplink and Domain Setup

-Associating a domain with a mobile application and setting up custom URL schemes for iOS and Android in a React Native environment involves several detailed steps. **This guide will walk you through the necessary configurations for both platforms, as well as adjustments needed for native modules in your React Native app.**
+Associating a domain with a mobile application and setting up custom URL schemes for iOS and Android in a React Native environment involves several detailed steps.

+This guide will walk you through the necessary configurations for both platforms, as well as adjustments needed for native modules in your React Native app.

-## Associating a Domain with Your App
+## Associate your Domain

+Setup Guide for your domains to associate apps with it.

 ### iOS - Associated Domains

-**Apple Developer Account**:
+**1. Apple Developer Account Config**

 - Log in to your [Apple Developer Account](https://developer.apple.com/).
 - Go to "Certificates, Identifiers & Profiles" and select your app identifier.
 - Enable "Associated Domains" under the app capabilities.

-**Xcode Configuration**:
+**2. Xcode Configuration**:

 - Open your project in Xcode.
 - Select your target and go to the "Capabilities" tab.
 - Toggle "Associated Domains" to on and add your domain in the format: `applinks:yourdomain.com`.

-**Server Configuration**:
+**3. Server/Domain Configuration**:

 - Ensure your server hosts an Apple App Site Association (AASA) file at `https://yourdomain.com/.well-known/apple-app-site-association`.
 - This file should not have any file extension and must be accessible via HTTPS without any redirects.